sharkdp/purescript-flare/docs/Flare.md

 numberRange :: forall e.
 Label -> Number -> Number -> Number -> Number -> UI e Number
 ```

-Creates a text field for a `Number` input from a given label,
+Creates an input field for a `Number` from a given label,
 minimum value, maximum value, step size as well as default value.
+The returned value is guaranteed to be within the given range.

 #### `numberRange_`